andrexandre/minishell/README.md

 ```

 2. Compile the program
+> The curses and readline libraries are required\
+> `sudo apt libncurses-dev libreadline-dev`
 ```sh
 make
 ```
-> The readline library is needed to compile the program

 3. Run the prorgam
 ```sh